sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 If you are watching the map and suddenly see a wave of pulses lighting up all over the world at the exact same time, you might be witnessing a BGP flap.

 In networking, flapping happens when a route rapidly appears and disappears.
 Imagine a misconfigured router or a loose fiber cable.
-The router yells to the internet, "I have a path to Google!" only to drop the connection a second later and say, "Never mind, it is gone."
+The router yells to the internet, "I have a path to Google!" only to drop the connection a second later and say, "Never mind, it is gone".
 Because BGP is designed to spread information globally, that single localized hiccup does not stay local.
 It sends a ripple effect across the map as thousands of routers worldwide are forced to constantly recalculate their paths.
 To keep the whole system from grinding to a halt, modern routers use Route Flap Damping.
 This essentially puts the noisy network in a time-out until it proves it can stay stable.

+### Decoding the Pulses

+When you see those colored pulses popping off on the map, they represent specific BGP message types.
+"Updates" is the general term, but practically, the protocol is juggling a few distinct events:

+* **Announcements (Green):** Bright green pulses mean a new path just opened up.
+This could be a new ISP coming online, a fresh datacenter spinning up, or just a router discovering a better shortcut.
+* **Withdrawals (Red):** Red means a route is dead.
+A router is explicitly telling the internet that a previously advertised IP block is no longer reachable—usually the result of a severed fiber cable, hardware failure, or a planned maintenance window.
+* **Path Attributes (Purple):** The destination is still online, but the directions changed.
+If traffic suddenly has to detour through an extra transit provider to reach its goal, you'll see those routing adjustments flash purple.
+* **Gossip (Blue):** Routers frequently re-announce perfectly valid paths just to keep their tables current; this redundant background noise makes up the blue pulses on the map.

+When you zoom out and look at all those colors firing at once, the scale starts to make sense.
+The internet is a collection of over 70,000 independent networks coordinating through BGP.
+This map visualizes that global coordination as it happens.

+## What else is on the map?

+To make sure the map isn't just a wall of moving dots, I included several dashboard elements that provide context to the chaos:

+* **Top Activity Hubs:** This ranks the countries currently experiencing the highest volume of network updates.
+It is an instant look at where in the world the most "routing churn" is happening at any given moment.
+* **Most Active Prefixes:** While the hubs show countries, this tracks the specific network blocks causing the most noise.
+Great for spotting large-scale outages.
+* **Activity Trend (1m):** A rolling 60-second activity graph.
+It tracks whether activity is spiking or calming down, letting you see the difference between routine background noise and a massive routing event.
+* **Beacon Analysis:** A dynamic donut chart that separates "Organic" traffic from "Beacons", which are special test signals sent out by researchers.
+It helps you understand how much of the activity you see is natural internet behavior versus intentional scientific measurement.
+* **Now Playing:** The current background music track.

 ### The Ubiquity of /24s